Homopatrol/Basic-Dockerfile-Commands/README.md

 ## Pre-reqs

-- Install Docker and git
+- Either installed Docker and git or use the website https://labs.play-with-docker.com/#
 - Clone this repository: ```console git clone https://github.com/Homopatrol/Docker_start```

 ### Building a Docker Image